Spark New Zealand: Mobile network

-Telecom started the first cellular network services using AMPS in 1987.
+Telecom started the first cellular network service using AMPS in 1987.
 This transitioned to D-AMPS TDMA digital services in the early 1990s.
-The service in the 800 MHz band gave great geographic coverage and set the bar for service performance for many years.
+The service in the 800 MHz band gave great geographic coverage.

 In 1996 Telecom introduced an innovative and first-to-market wireless data cellular network known as CDPD (Cellular Digital Packet Data) that provided IP connections with mobility.
-Introduced to the market by the product manager, David Beale, they succeeded in the very first iOT-device connections in the region connecting, amongst other things, Coke's vending machines, NZ Post's couriers and parcel tracking, and telemetry data from the Americas Cup yacht races in Auckland to feed a realtime TV graphics service.
+Introduced to the market by the product manager, David Beale, they succeeded in the very first IoT-device connections in the region connecting, amongst other things, Coke's vending machines, NZ Post's couriers and parcel tracking, and telemetry data from the Americas Cup yacht races in Auckland to feed a realtime TV graphics service.

 Telecom Mobile, the mobile division of Telecom, reached 500,000 mobile customers connected to its network in 1998, which doubled to one million customers by 2000.

 In 2005, a phreaker exposed a vulnerability with the mobile network, allowing public access to almost anyone's voicemail; in response to concerns over privacy and security, this network issue was resolved.

 On 31 March 2007, the 025 D-AMPS ("TDMA") cellular network was closed down.
 Then on 8 June of that year, Telecom Mobile announced plans to build a hybrid W-CDMA/UMTS-CDMA 850 MHz network, based on the WCDMA HSPA technology, to eventually replace its current CDMA EV-DO network.
 On 29 May 2009, Telecom launched its new network, branded as "XT", to the public.

 In December 2009 and February 2010, Telecom's new XT Mobile Network experienced high-profile failures for many customers in locations from Taupo south, due to a radio network controller failure in Christchurch.
 As a result of the loss of service Telecom offered a $5 million compensation package for its customers.

 In April 2010, Telecom released its first Android handset on the XT Mobile Network, the LG GW620.

 On 31 July 2012, the Telecom CDMA mobile network was closed down.

 In September 2013, Telecom officially launched new Ultra Mobile branding and plans.
-These plans include a free 4G upgrade (4G was made available later in November 2013) with a 1GB of data per day from Telecom WiFi hotspots.
-In October 2013, Telecom sought clearance to acquire management rights for parts of the 700 MHz spectrum with the intention of aiding in the development of its 4G mobile network.
+These plans included a free 4G upgrade (4G was made available two months later in November 2013) with a 1GB of data per day from Telecom WiFi hotspots.
+In October 2013, Telecom sought clearance to acquire management rights for parts of the 700 MHz spectrum with the intention of developing of its 4G mobile network.

+Spark New Zealand along with fellow telecommunications companies 2degrees and One NZ intend to end their 2G and 3G by 31 December 2025.